ommpanigrahi08/python-journey-/README.md

 - Advanced the guess the number of games to have limited number of attempts, further increasing the game feel.

 Day 6:
--def() function
+- def() function
--Made a basic calculator that user can choose operation of.
+- Made a basic calculator that user can choose operation of.

 Day 7:
--Made a functioning task managing program which can actually be used in daily life.
+- Made a functioning task managing program which can actually be used in daily life.
 Used lists, and list traversal.

 Day 8:
--Upgrading the task manager by adding numbers to tasks, allowing users to operate thee program with numbers instead of writing out sentences.
+- Upgrading the task manager by adding numbers to tasks, allowing users to operate thee program with numbers instead of writing out sentences.